Cambridge-Hands-On-Science/Experiments/Experiments/Retired/Operation: Escape Earth (CBS talk 2021).md

 **nan** - Virtual Talk for CBS 2021 about the physics of rockets!

-Last initially checked on 2021-01-22 by Polly Hooton (prh43@cam.ac.uk)) and doublechecked on 2021-01-22 by Josh Garfinkel (jlg70@cam.ac.uk))
+Last initially checked on 2021-01-22 by Polly Hooton (prh43@cam.ac.uk)) and double-checked on 2021-01-22 by Josh Garfinkel (jlg70@cam.ac.uk))

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->